MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/04/devtools-124.md

 ---
 title: What's New in DevTools (Microsoft Edge 124)
-description: "postMessage events are distinguished from other timeline events in the Performance tool.
+description: "postMessage events are distinguished from other timeline events.
 Move a tab left or right in the Activity bar by right-clicking it.
-Network tool's tab shows a warning icon when using overrides or throttling.
+Network tab shows a warning icon when using overrides or throttling.
 And more."
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual